Skip to content

 Quartz Countertops: Engineered Surfaces with Versatility

 Quartz countertops—also known as engineered surfaces—are made in controlled factory settings.
-The process of making Quartz countertops are made by combining crushed quartz crystals with resin and synthetic additives..
+Manufacturers create quartz slabs by combining crushed quartz crystals (about 90-95%) with polymer resins and pigments.
 This creates a smooth, non-porous slab.

 Quartz countertops are made by combining crushed quartz crystals with resin and synthetic additives.